Gil Scott-Heron: Prison terms and more performing

 In 2001, Scott-Heron was sentenced to one to three years imprisonment in a New York State prison for possession of cocaine.
 While out of jail in 2002, he appeared on the Blazing Arrow album by Blackalicious.
-He was released on parole in 2003, the year BBC TV broadcast the documentary Gil Scott-Heron: The Revolution Will Not Be Televised—Scott-Heron was arrested for possession of a crack pipe during the editing of the film in October 2003 and received a six-month prison sentence.
+He was released on parole in 2003, the year BBC TV broadcast the documentary Gil Scott-Heron: The Revolution Will Not Be Televised.
+Scott-Heron was arrested for possession of a crack pipe during the editing of the film in October 2003 and received a six-month prison sentence.

 On July 5, 2006, Scott-Heron was sentenced to two to four years in a New York State prison for violating a plea deal on a drug-possession charge by leaving a drug rehabilitation center.
 He claimed that he left because the clinic refused to supply him with HIV medication.
 This story led to the presumption that the artist was HIV positive, subsequently confirmed in a 2008 interview.
 Originally sentenced to serve until July 13, 2009, he was paroled on May 23, 2007.

 After his release, Scott-Heron began performing live again, starting with a show at SOB's restaurant and nightclub in New York on September 13, 2007.
-On stage, he stated that he and his musicians were working on a new album and that he had resumed writing a book titled The Last Holiday, previously on long-term hiatus, about Stevie Wonder and his successful attempt to have the birthday of Martin Luther King Jr. declared a federally recognized holiday in the United States.
+On stage, he stated that he and his musicians were working on a new album and that he had resumed writing The Last Holiday, previously on long-term hiatus, about Stevie Wonder and his successful attempt to have the birthday of Martin Luther King Jr. declared a federally recognized holiday in the United States.

 Malik Al Nasir dedicated a collection of poetry to Scott-Heron titled Ordinary Guy that contained a foreword by Jalal Mansur Nuriddin of The Last Poets.
 Scott-Heron recorded one of the poems in Nasir's book entitled Black & Blue in 2006.

 In April 2009, on BBC Radio 4, poet Lemn Sissay presented a half-hour documentary on Gil Scott-Heron entitled Pieces of a Man, having interviewed Gil Scott-Heron in New York a month earlier.
 Pieces of a Man was the first UK announcement from Scott-Heron of his forthcoming album and return to form.
 In November 2009, the BBC's Newsnight interviewed Scott-Heron for a feature titled The Legendary Godfather of Rap Returns.
 In 2009, a new Gil Scott-Heron website, gilscottheron.net, was launched with a new track "Where Did the Night Go" made available as a free download from the site.

 In 2010, Scott-Heron was booked to perform in Tel Aviv, Israel, but this attracted criticism from pro-Palestinian activists, who stated: "Your performance in Israel would be the equivalent to having performed in Sun City during South Africa's apartheid era...
 We hope that you will not play apartheid Israel".
 Scott-Heron responded by canceling the performance.